+People often do not consider heart disease a woman's disease.
 Yet cardiovascular disease is the leading killer of women over age 25.
-It kills nearly twice as many women in the United States as all types of cancer, including breast cancer.
+It kills nearly twice as many women in the United States as all types of cancer.

-EARLY HEART SIGNS
+EARLY HEART DISEASE SIGNS

 ACT IN TIME

 Recognizing and treating a heart attack right away improves your chance for survival.
 On average, a person having a heart attack will wait for 2 hours before calling for help.